Ninth Circuit Rules for Trump in Sanctuary City Case

 This case might not be over in the Ninth Circuit.
 Given that this was a 2-1 conservative panel on a notoriously liberal court, Los Angeles could petition the appeals court to rehear the case en banc.

-The Ninth Circuit is so absurdly large that when it rehears a case en banc, rather than all 29 judges hearing the case, the en banc court consists of 11 judges: the chief judge (currently a strident liberal, Sidney Thomas), plus ten judges chosen as random.
+The Ninth Circuit is so absurdly large that when it rehears a case en banc, rather than all 29 judges hearing the case, the en banccourt consists of 11 judges: the chief judge (currently a strident liberal, Sidney Thomas), plus 10 judges chosen as random.

 Regardless of whether the final Ninth Circuit decision is the panel decision or an en banc decision, the Supreme Court is likely to grant review of the case.